Board of Trustees Biographies

 Carroll W. Brewster, graduate of Yale College and the Yale Law School, served as legal assistant to the Chief Justice of the Sudan for three years and practiced law in Connecticut for five years.
 He then served as Dean of the College at Dartmouth College, President of Hollins College in Virginia, President of Hobart and William Smith Colleges, and as executive director of the Hole in the Wall Gang Fund.
 He lives on a family farm in Ridgefield where he grew up.

-Matt is married to Madyn Gwynne and has four children at Wooster – Kernochan '17, Cooper '19, Brooks '21, and Avery '23.
+Matt is married to Madyn Gwynne and has three children at Wooster – Kernochan '17, Cooper '19, and Avery '24.

 Genevieve Eason is the Executive Director of Wilton Youth Council, whose mission is to promote the social and emotional well-being of Wilton’s students through all aspects of positive youth development.
 She also serves on Wilton’s Commission on Social Services, and was previously on the Board of Directors and Catchment Area Council of the Southwest Regional Mental Health Board.